Genovese crime family: The Oddfather

 In August 1996, Judge Eugene Nickerson of the United States District Court for the Eastern District of New York ruled that Gigante was mentally competent to stand trial; he pleaded not guilty and had been free for years on $1 million bail.
 Gigante had a cardiac operation in December 1996.
 On June 25, 1997, Gigante's trial started, which he attended in a wheelchair.

-On July 25, after almost three days of deliberations, the jury convicted Gigante of conspiring in plots to kill other mobsters and of running rackets as head of the Genovese family but acquitted him of seven counts of murder.
+On July 25, after almost three days of deliberations, the jury convicted Gigante of conspiring in plots to kill other mobsters and of running rackets as head of the Genovese family, but acquitted him of seven counts of murder.
 Prosecutors stated that the verdict finally established that Gigante was not mentally ill as his lawyers and relatives had long maintained.
 On December 18, 1997, Gigante was sentenced to twelve years in prison and fined $1.25 million by Judge Jack B. Weinstein, a lenient sentence due to Gigante's "age and frailty", who declared that Gigante had been "finally brought to bay in his declining years after decades of vicious criminal tyranny".

-While in prison, Gigante maintained his role as boss of the Genovese family while other mobsters were entrusted to run its day-to-day activities.
+While in prison, Gigante maintained his role as boss of the Genovese family, while other mobsters were entrusted to run its day-to-day activities.
+Longtime capo Matthew "Matty the Horse" Ianniello became acting boss of the family.
 Gigante relayed orders to the family through his son, Andrew, who visited him in prison.

 On January 23, 2002, Gigante was indicted with several other mobsters, including Andrew, on obstruction of justice charges due to his causing a seven-year delay in his previous trial by feigning insanity.
 Several days later, Andrew was released on $2.5 million bail.
 On April 7, 2003, the day the trial began, Prosecutor Roslynn R. Mauskopf had planned to play tapes showing Gigante "fully coherent, careful, and intelligent", running criminal operations from prison, but when Gigante pled guilty to obstruction of justice, Judge I. Leo Glasser sentenced him to an additional three years in prison.
 Mauskopf stated, "The jig is up ...
 Vincent Gigante was a cunning faker, and those of us in law enforcement always knew that this was an act ...
 The act ran for decades, but today it's over."
 On July 25, 2003, Andrew Gigante was sentenced to two years in prison and fined $2.5 million for racketeering and extortion.

+On July 27, 2005, Matthew Ianniello was indicted on charges of racketeering related to extortion and loansharking.
+On June 10, 2006, Ianniello was indicted once again for racketeering charges related to Genovese control of waste management businesses in Southwestern Connecticut.